 The CDCA shall:-

-7.1. carry out Metering System Proving Tests on all new registrations of Metering Equipment for a Boundary Point or Systems Connection Point or where there has been a change to hardware for a Boundary Point, including any registration transfers of Metering Systems from SMRS to CMRS, or Systems Connection Point which is directly related to the collection of metered data;
+[CP1566-HK] 7.1. carry out Metering System Proving Tests on all new registrations of Metering Equipment for a Boundary Point or Systems Connection Point or where there has been a change to hardware for a Boundary Point, including any registration transfers of Metering Systems from SMRS to CMRS, or Systems Connection Point, which is directly related to the collection of metered data;

 7.2. check all communication links on new Metering System registrations prior to the collection of data for Settlement purposes and transfer the test data received to the relevant MOA responsible for that Metering System for validation of accuracy;